gato365/gato365-regex/README.md

 Lastly, the forward slash '/' is used to indicate the start of a regular expression.
 The parentheses '(' indicate that the expression that follows should be captured as a group. ')' denotes the end of the group.

+The "gi" at the end of the regular expression indicates that it should be used in a global and case-insensitive manner.
+This means that the expression will match all occurrences of the pattern, regardless of case.

 ```